bingoo30/PVLI-C2024-2025-Grupo7/GDD.md

 Hablar con Weiyoung: Has encontrado a tu amiga.

-Hablar con Romeo: Has encontrado a Romeo.

 Encontrar a Piu.

-(opcional) Trampar a un mimic.

 ## 7. Referencias
 Mecánicas: The Binding of isaac, Darkest Dungeon.